dvirtz/vscode-parquet-viewer/README.md

 ![command](images/reopen.gif)

-## Requirements
+## Backends

-The extension used to require [parquet-tools](https://mvnrepository.com/artifact/org.apache.parquet/parquet-tools).
+The extension supports three different backends for parsing the files:

+### parquets

-Now the extension uses the [parquets](https://github.com/dvirtz/parquets) TypeScript library to do parse the files.
+This is the default backend.
+It uses the [parquets](https://github.com/dvirtz/parquets) TypeScript library, which is a fork of the unmaintained [kbajalc/parquets](https://github.com/kbajalc/parquets) library with some bug fixes.

+It only supports parquet version 1.0.0.

+### arrow

+This backend is a thin wrapper around the [Apache Arrow C++](https://github.com/apache/arrow/tree/main/cpp) implementation and so should support latest and greatest parquet features.

+It is currently in an experimental state.
+To use, set `parquet-viewer.backend` setting to `arrow`.

+### parquet-tools

-If you still want to use `parquet-tools`, you should set `parquet-viewer.useParquetTools` to `true` and `paruqet-tools` should be in your `PATH`, or pointed by the `parquet-viewer.parquetToolsPath` setting.
+This is a legacy Java backend, using [parquet-tools](https://mvnrepository.com/artifact/org.apache.parquet/parquet-tools).
+To use that, you should set `parquet-viewer.backend` to `parquet-tools` and `paruqet-tools` should be in your `PATH`, or pointed by the `parquet-viewer.parquetToolsPath` setting.

 ![settings](images/settings.png)